 The first three are worn as a boot.
 Goloshes/overshoes are worn over a shoe.
 Yes, the first three are more dignified.

-T Smith over 1 year ago
+T Smith almost 2 years ago

 “Rubbers” were the low-top pull-ons that just covered your shoe.